mbenzekri/geolib/README.md

 # geolib
-Library to handle Spatial Data file in Openlayers 3+ (shapefile, geojson, csv, ...)
+Library to handle Spatial Data files in Node.js or browser with Openlayers 3+ (shapefile, geojson, csv, ...)